mvanthoor/rustic/readme.md

 # Rustic Chess Engine

 Rustic is a chess engine written from scratch in the Rust programming language.
-It is not derived from any other engine, but it uses many concepts that have been well-known in chess programming for many decades;
-therefore, the engine still stands on the shoulders of the giants of the past.
+It is not derived from any other engine but it uses many concepts that have been well-known in chess programming for many decades; therefore, the engine still stands on the shoulders of giants.

 # User interface